jorge-cue/kafka-health-poc/README.md

 For example `PUT http://localhost:8080/send/Hello%20World`

-The service shall respond with an HTTP STATUS 202 (Accepted) and the application should log the following entries:
+The service shall respond with an HTTP STATUS 202 (Accepted), and the application should log the following entries:

 ```
  c.e.k.inbound.web.SenderController       : Success sending message: Hello World